shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `has(keyOrValue?: string | number): boolean`

-Determine whether a certain enum item (value or key) exists.
+Check if the value or key of an enum item exists.

 ```js
 WeekEnum.has(1); // true